treanus/KUL_NIS/README.md

 Provides output of multiple parameters of a BIDS dataset, including acquisition date, scanner software verion, etc... readable in google sheets, excel, etc...

 ## Tools for structural analysis

+### KUL_anat_biascorrect
+This script performs Ants N4 bias correction on the structural images of a participant in the BIDS folder.
+Run KUL_anat_biascorrect.sh to see information.

+### KUL_anat_register_rigid
+This script rigidly registers structural images in the BIDS folder to the T1w (without contrast) in the BIDS folder.

 ### [KUL_anat_segment_tumor](/docs/KUL_anat_segment_tumor/KUL_anat_segment_tumor.md)
 This script segments pre- or post-operative brain tumor lesions and/or resection cavities using a combination of AI tools hd-glio-auto, resseg and fastsurfer.

 ## Tools for fMRI analysis

 ### KUL_preproc_all